satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 cons:
 * Pumping the oil through all the radiator loopbacks is difficult so you have to spec out the pump appropriately.
-* Radiator is less efficient at shedding heat when filled with oil instead of water (probably due to difficulty of pumping it through?
-Faster water flow = better cooling?
-Or inherent property of the cooling oil vs water?)
+* Radiator is less efficient at shedding heat when filled with oil instead of water due to the thermal conductivity properties of the liquids, meaning a bigger heat exchanger is required.
+At 40C:
+*   Water       0.631 W/m.K
+*   BitCool     0.137 W/m.K
+*   ThermaSafeR 0.129 W/m.K
 * Uses more oil (most expensive part of any system) than a double loop system.
 * Need to keep the hose lines short to minimize amount of oil that has to be pumped around; limits installation options.
 * Will quickly hit a practical limit where it can't dissipate enough heat.
 If plebs think they'll want to scale up over time, better to just go double loop from the start.